 Students must be in a position for six months before they are eligible for a wage increase.
 Wage increases can be requested through the Student Change Form.
 It is recommended that the wage increase be accompanied by a Performance Evaluation.
-The Student Change form and the Performance Evaluation Form are available on the Student Employment Website.
+The Student Change form and the Performance Evaluation Form are available on the Student Employment Paperwork page.

 Eligibility for Federal Work-Study, or any type of financial aid, must be re-evaluated each year.
 As a result, Work-Study eligibility is not guaranteed each year as a student's financial status may have changed over the course of the year.
 Additionally, Work-Study is awarded on a first come, first serve basis.
 Supervisors can help by encouraging their student employees to submit their Federal and Webster University financial aid forms as early as possible (priority deadline is MARCH 1), so they can increase their chances of receiving Work-Study and other types of financial aid.